li9i/linux-utils.md/ros2.md

 ### Step 1

-Place the package in a github repository.
-In this case https://github.com/li9i/apriltag-hitch-estimation.
+Place the package in a github repository under a branch called `$ROS_DISTRO-devel`.
+In this case `https://github.com/li9i/apriltag-hitch-estimation` under branch `humble-devel`.
 Then create an empty repository called with the same name but append to it the string `-release`, e.g. https://github.com/li9i/apriltag-hitch-estimation-release.

 ### Step 2